 By showing how energy that is now being lost from semiconductors in solar cells can be captured and transferred to electric circuits, the team has opened a new avenue for solar cell researchers seeking to build cheaper, more efficient solar energy devices.
 The work is published in this week’s Science.

 A system built on the research could also slash the cost of manufacturing solar cells by removing the need to process them at very high temperatures.

-The achievement crowns six years of work begun at the University College of Science and Engineering (formerly the Institute of Technology) by chemical engineering and materials science professors Eray Aydil and David Norris and chemistry professor Xiaoyang Zhu (now at the University of Texas-Austin) and spearheaded by U of M graduate student William Tisdale.
+The achievement crowns six years of work begun at the university Institute of Technology (College of Science and Engineering) chemical engineering and materials science professors Eray Aydil and David Norris and chemistry professor Xiaoyang Zhu (now at the university of Texas-Austin) and spearheaded by U of M graduate student William Tisdale.

 An early step in harnessing that energy is to transfer these “hot” electrons out of the semiconductor and into a wire, or electric circuit, before they can cool off.
 But efforts to extract hot electrons from traditional silicon semiconductors have not succeeded.